Directed Time in Wales

 As a result of the changes to the teacher’s contract, no teacher or headteacher should provide administrative/clerical support for governing bodies.

 Schools often suffer from initiative overload.
-These emanate from a variety of sources, including the Department for Children, Schools and Families (DCSF), local authorities (LAs) and within school.
+These emanate from a variety of sources, including the Welsh Government, local authorities (LAs) and within school.
 Most new initiatives are likely not to be either mandatory or statutory.
 Therefore, schools, in most cases, have a choice about whether to be involved.

 When a school is considering a new initiative/development, it will need to be considered carefully to evaluate its merits and implications for resources, including teachers’ time.
 Before volunteering the school to participate in any initiative, school leaders should ensure that the representatives of the teacher and support staff unions and staff are consulted fully.